brenprie/SQLAlchemy-Challenge/README.md

 You've decided to treat yourself to a long holiday in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.

-## Part 1: Analyze and Explore the Climate Data
+## Part 1: Analyze and Explore Climate Data

 In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
 Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, complete the following steps: